 “Oh shit,” he said, immediately flagging down his server.

 All three of us sprinted back to the port and got in line.
 We waited.
 5:00 passed.
 Then 5:10.
-The ferry still hadn’t arrived, which felt strange.
+The ferry still hadn’t arrived, and something didn’t feel right.

 We spotted a man in a captain’s uniform nearby and asked him about the ferry to Genoa.